-ADAM-6000 I/O modules all features built-in web server.
-Remote computer or devices can monitor and control I/O status on ADAM-6000 modules remotely through web browser.
-There is default built-in web page on ADAM-6000 modules.
-You can modify the web page using Java Applet.
-Refer to Section 5.5 for more detail.
+ADAM-6000 I/O modules all feature a built-in web server that can be accessed using a standard web browser. web service allow programmers to create powerful, custom web pages to using the web programming languages.
+Remote computers or devices can monitor and control the I/O status on ADAM-6000 modules remotely through a web browser.
+There is a default built-in web page on ADAM-6000 modules.
+You can modify the web page using HTML5 or a Java Applet.